Jim Belushi: Career

 From 1977 to 1980, Belushi, like his older brother John, worked with the Chicago theater group The Second City.
-During this period, Belushi made his television debut in 1978's Who's Watching the Kids and also had a small part in Brian De Palma's The Fury.
+In 1978, he made his television debut in Who's Watching the Kids, as well as a small part in Brian De Palma's The Fury.
 His first significant role was in Michael Mann's Thief (1981).
-After John's death, from 1983 to 1985 he appeared on Saturday Night Live; he portrayed characters such as Hank Rippy from "Hello, Trudy!", Man on the Street Jesse Donnelly, and "That White Guy".
-Belushi also appeared in the film Trading Places as a drunk man in a gorilla suit during a New Year's Eve party.
-He made a guest appearance in Faerie Tale Theatre's third-season episode "Pinocchio", starring Paul Reubens as the titular puppet.
+After John's death, from 1983 to 1985, he appeared on Saturday Night Live.
+Jim portrayed characters such as Hank Rippy from "Hello, Trudy!", Man on the Street Jesse Donnelly, and "That White Guy".
+He also appeared in the film Trading Places as a drunk man in a gorilla suit during a New Year's Eve party.
+He made a guest appearance in Faerie Tale Theatre's third-season episode "Pinocchio", starring Paul Reubens, as the titular puppet.

-Belushi rose to greater prominence with his supporting roles in The Man with One Red Shoe (1985), About Last Night..., Salvador, and Little Shop of Horrors (as Patrick Martin) (all 1986), which opened up opportunities for lead roles.
-He has starred in films including Real Men, The Principal, Red Heat, Homer and Eddie, K-9, Abraxas, Guardian of the Universe, Dimenticare Palermo, Taking Care of Business, Mr. Destiny, Only the Lonely, Curly Sue, Once upon a Crime, Wild Palms, Race the Sun, Separate Lives, Retroactive, Gang Related, and Angel's Dance.
+Belushi rose to greater prominence with his supporting roles in The Man with One Red Shoe (1985), About Last Night..., Salvador and Little Shop of Horrors (as Patrick Martin), all in 1986.
+These appearances opened up opportunities for lead roles.
+Additional movies he starred in are: Real Men, The Principal, Red Heat, Homer and Eddie, K-9, Abraxas, Guardian of the Universe, The Palermo Connection, Taking Care of Business, Mr. Destiny, Only the Lonely, Curly Sue, Once upon a Crime..., Wild Palms, Race the Sun, Separate Lives, Retroactive, Gang Related and Angel's Dance.

+In 1991, Belushi appeared during MC Hammer's music video "2 Legit 2 Quit" (in the extended full-length version), as a newscaster.

-His voice work includes The Mighty Ducks, The Pebble and the Penguin, Babes in Toy land, Gargoyles and Hey Arnold!, and Hoodwinked, Scooby-Doo! and the Goblin King and The Wild.
+His voice acting includes: The Mighty Ducks, The Pebble and the Penguin, Babes in Toyland, Gargoyles, Hey Arnold!, Hoodwinked!, Scooby-Doo! and the Goblin King, and The Wild.
 He also lent his vocal talents for 9: The Last Resort (a PC game released in 1995), in which he portrayed "Salty", a coarse yet helpful character.
 In 1997, he portrayed the "Masked Mutant" in the Goosebumps PC video game, alongside Adam West as "The Galloping Gazelle".

 On January 4, 2001, Belushi appeared on the ER episode "Piece of Mind".
 The episode focused both on Dr. Mark Greene's life-or-death brain surgery in New York and on Belushi's character, who had been in a car accident with his son in Chicago.
 Belushi's performance contributed to his re-emergence in the public eye, and the following year he was cast as the title role in ABC's According to Jim.

 His first animation voice-over was as a pimple on Krumm's head in Aaahh!!!
 Real Monsters on Nickelodeon.
 That performance led him to be cast in the recurring role as Simon the Monster Hunter in that series, where he ad-libbed much of his dialogue.